openshift/machine-config-operator/docs/etcd-quorum-guard.md

   etcd on the previous master to become healthy again before rebooting the next master

-In short, we need a way to ensure that a drain on a master is not allowed to proceed if the reboot of the master would cause etcd quorum loss.
+The etcd Quorum Guard ensures that a drain on a master is not allowed to proceed if the reboot of the master would cause etcd quorum loss.

-The etcd quorum guard is implemented as a deployment, with one pod per master node.
+It is implemented as a deployment, with one pod per master node.

-The etcd quorum guard checks the health of etcd by querying the health endpoint of etcd; if etcd reports itself unhealthy or is not present, the quorum guard reports itself not ready.
+The etcd Quorum Guard checks the health of etcd by querying the health endpoint of etcd; if etcd reports itself unhealthy or is not present, the quorum guard reports itself not ready.
 A disruption budget is used to allow no more than one unhealthy/missing quorum guard (and